Warner Music Group: International labels

 On November 14, 2013, it was determined that Warner Music's releases in the Middle East would be distributed by Universal Music as a result of the integration of EMI's branch in said region.
 Sony Music India would assume distribution of WMG in India, Sri Lanka, and rest of SAARC countries except Bangladesh.
 In December 2013, Warner Music began operating the wholly owned South African subsidiary after acquiring the Gallo's stakes that it did not own.
 In April 2014, WMG announced that it had acquired Chinese record label Gold Typhoon.

 In April 2016, WMG agreed to distribute most of BMG Rights Management's catalogue worldwide through Warner's ADA division, though a few frontline releases would remain distributed by other labels.

 Around the end of May 2016, WMG acquired the Indonesian label PT Indo Semar Sakti.
-Warner Music UK launched The Firepit in May 2016, a creative content division, innovation centre and recording studio located at their United Kingdom headquarters in London.
+Warner Music UK launched The Firepit in May 2016, a creative content division, innovation centre and recording studio located at its United Kingdom headquarters in London.
 On June 2, 2016, Warner Music acquired Swedish compilation label X5 Music Group.

 In September 2017, one week after acquiring American rock label Artery Recordings, WMG acquired the Dutch EDM label Spinnin' Records.
 In February 2018, Warner Music launched a division in the Middle East, based in Beirut, Lebanon.
 Warner Music Middle East will cover 17 markets across North Africa and the Middle East.

 In January 2019, WMG signed a Turkish distribution deal with Doğan Media Group, which will represent the record company for physical and digital releases.

 In May 2019, Warner Music Finland acquired the hip-hop label Monsp Records.
 In July 2019, Warner Music Slovakia acquired Forza Music, which owned the former state-owned label Opus Records.
 In February 2021, WMG purchased a minority stake in the Saudi Arabian record label Rotana Records.